Make a Payment

 A. This is a question we get a lot from folks who have planted shrub roses in the Omaha/Elkhorn and metro areas.

 Everyone seems confused as to when they should prune their shrub roses.
-Interestingly enough……. most seem to feel it should revolve around man-made calendar dates like October 15th or April 15th!
+Interestingly enough, most seem to feel it should revolve around man-made calendar dates like October 15th or April 15th!
 Neither of these is technically correct.

-Here’s why the timing does matter.
 Pruning too soon may stimulate tender new growth during a warm spell that could be killed later by a freeze.
 You NEVER want to prune shrub roses too late in the fall.
 This stresses the plants terribly.
 Prune too late and you won’t get that great spring bloom.
 You have stressed the plants!

 So what is the best time to prune so you don’t cause plant stress?